Dirlewanger Brigade: Poland

-Heinz Feiertag.
-A former member of the 1st SS Panzer Division "LSSAH" and 3rd SS Panzer Division "Totenkopf" who was transferred to SS-Sonderkommando Dirlewanger in July 1941 as an instructor and later as a company commander.
-On 2 September 1943, Feiertag was transferred to the SS-Hauptamt Branch in Oslo.
+Heinz Feiertag was a former member of the 1st SS Panzer Division "LSSAH" and 3rd SS Panzer Division "Totenkopf", who was transferred to SS-Sonderkommando Dirlewanger in July 1941 as an instructor, later serving as a company commander, before being transferred to the SS-Hauptamt branch in Oslo on 2 September 1943.

 On 1 August 1940, the unit was formally transferred to the 5.
 SS-Totenkopf Regiment.
 One month later, the unit was retitled to Sonderkommando Dirlewanger.
 On 1 September 1940, they were informed that they would not be sent to any frontlines but instead assigned to guard duties in the region of Lublin (site of a Nazi-established "Jew reservation" established under the Nisko Plan) in the General Government territory of German-occupied Poland.
-The unit was reinforced with hundred of additional volunteers from Sachsenhausen which contained mixture of poachers, SS men or both element.
-In September 1940, the unit now with the strength of approximately 280-300 men began their movement from Sachsenhausen to Lublin by railway take around 10–14 hours Upon arrival, the unit was subordinated to SS-Brigadeführer Odilo Globocnik, who served as the Höherer SS- und Polizeiführer-Ost's representative for Lublin.
-Even thought they received additional training, they were tasked with guarding the ghetto in Lublin, where they often abused the population.
-For example, according to Morgen's report, Dirlewanger had been reportedly to have arrested Jews on the charge of ritual murder and then, demanded ransoms up to 15.000 Zlotys or the prisoners will be shot.
+The unit was reinforced with hundreds of additional volunteers from Sachsenhausen which contained a mixture of poachers, SS men, or both.
+In September 1940, the unit now with the strength of approximately 280-300 men began their move from Sachsenhausen to Lublin, by railway, taking around 10–14 hours.
+Upon arrival, the unit was subordinated to SS-Brigadeführer Odilo Globocnik, who served as the Höherer SS- und Polizeiführer-Ost's representative for Lublin, and they were quartered at a school building which had been occupied by troops from other SS units.
+They stayed there for a day and departed for Stary Dzików where they operated alongside the communes of Bełżec and Narol.

-According to the historian, Matthew Cooper, "wherever the Dirlewanger unit operated, corruption and rape formed an every-day part of life and indiscriminate slaughter, beatings and looting were rife".
-Even within the brutal regime of the General Government concerns were raised about the unit's conduct.
-(HSSPF) Friedrich-Wilhelm Krüger eventually demanded the quick removal of the unit from his territory or he would have the men arrested.
+Even though they received additional training, they were tasked with guarding the ghetto in Lublin, where they often abused the population.
+For example, according to Morgen's report, Dirlewanger arrested Jews on the charge of ritual murder and then, demanded ransoms up to 15,000 złoty or the prisoners would be shot.

+Their main task in Stary Dzików was to supervise the Jews who were carrying out roadworks.
+They also carried out training in the General Government, taking on guard duty in labor camps and combating smuggling and black-market trade.
+They also prepared for their later operations in Lviv where the Sonderkommando, including Dirlewanger himself, supervised the digging of a trench line near the Bug river.
+After the operation's end, Dirlewanger was again ordered to combat smuggling and black-market activities.
+At that time, the unit was divided into smaller groups, with each assigned different tasks, under the supervision of an SS-Unterscharführer.
+Some of them were sent to supervise the building of the fortification at the Bug River, while others served at Bełżec near Chełm guarding a camp complex, and near Deblin where some of them supervised the building of a bridge and protecting some facilities, while several more served near Lviv and as far as Riga, Latvia where they supervised a large warehouse.
+Since partisans often attacked and killed German official and guards, the task of the Sonderkommando included patrolling in the forests of Lublin and Stary Dzikow in search of partisan groups and their camps.
+The patrols would oversee a radius of 40-50 km.